idvorkin/idvorkin.github.io/_d/tesla.md

 imagefeature: https://github.com/idvorkin/blob/raw/master/blog/tesla-juggle.jpg
 ---

 I don't like to drive.
 I don't like to drive so much that I have it in my eulogy.
-Luckily, this fellow made a car that's optimized to driving you.
-In August 2023 I treated myself to a Tesla Model Y. It has lots of trade-offs, but the key for me is Autopilot (e.g. it driving me)
+Luckily, Elon Musk made a car that's optimized for driving you.
+In August 2023, I treated myself to a Tesla Model Y. It has lots of trade-offs, but the key for me is its Autopilot (e.g., it driving me).

 {% include link-blog-montage.html week="687" %}

 {% include blob_image_float_right.html src="blog/tesla-juggle.jpg" %}

-### What's autopilot like
+### What's autopilot like?

+Late 2024:

+It's pretty awesome at everything!

+Mid 2024:

+- You don't have to hold the wheel, BUT you couldn't wear sunglasses.

+Places Autopilot still has trouble:

+- It clipped my back wheel making a traffic circle (kind of scary).
+- Traffic cones—it gets a bit sketchy around them.

+Early 2024:

 The Tesla drives you.
 It's more nuanced than that.
 The Tesla does great on the highway, not nearly as good in the city.
-The mental model I use is it's like sharing the wheel with a teenager when you can, and should take over the driving for more complex situations.
+The mental model I use is it's like sharing the wheel with a teenager when you can and should take over the driving for more complex situations.
 This teen has mastered clearly marked highways, but it doesn't like carpool lanes and gets confused in old cities like Seattle where roads are a mess and construction is everywhere.
-A common question I get on the autopilot is "Do you really trust the Tesla to drive?"
-I'm always amazed by that, humans are incredibly unsafe drivers.
+A common question I get about Autopilot is, "Do you really trust the Tesla to drive?"
+I'm always amazed by that.
+Humans are incredibly unsafe drivers.
 The Tesla is way better than that.

-Places Autopilot has trouble: - When a car pulls out in front you and you need to brake.
-It slows down "after it happens" - Curvy roads where there are "just for the turn" speed limits.
-It doesn't slow down for these
+Places Autopilot has trouble:

+- When a car pulls out in front of you and you need to brake.
+It slows down "after it happens."
+- Curvy roads where there are "just for the turn" speed limits.
+- It doesn't slow down for these.

-### Why is it constantly beeping while driving slow
+### Why is it constantly beeping while driving slow?

-Here's a real "Elon treat".
-Basically the standard way to do near object collision avoidance is ultrasonic sensors.
+Here's a real "Elon treat."
+Basically, the standard way to do near-object collision avoidance is ultrasonic sensors.
 Tesla had a plan to remove those and do it with vision instead.
 Turns out, order of operations failed for Elon.
-He started by removing the sensors, before vision was ready.
-First it didn't work at all for like 6 months.
+He started by removing the sensors before vision was ready.
+First, it didn't work at all for like six months.
 Now it just works really poorly.
-Worse than not working because since it's always beeping you need to ignore it most of the time, so when it matters you don't listen.
+Worse than not working, because since it's always beeping, you need to ignore it most of the time.
+So when it matters, you don't listen.

 ### Accessories

-- Get the mobile charger
+- Get the mobile charger.
-- Get the Tessie app - lets you unlock from your phone and get some better features
+- Get the Tessie app—it lets you unlock from your phone and get some better features.

 ### Charging